Aguie

 Aguie (var.
 Aguié, Agyé) is a town and capital of the Aguie Department in southern Niger, 43 mi east of the nation's second largest city, Maradi.

 Administrative structure

 Aguié Commune is the seat of the Department of the same name, one of five-second level administrative subdivisions of the Maradi Region.
 Among the Commune subdivisions within the Department are the "Rural Communes" of Saé Saboua, Arnagou and Giratawa.
 Nearby villages include Dan Kiri, Dan Gao, Gamji Karama, Dan Rago, Doromawa, Guidan Tonio, and Guidan Kodao.

 Population

 A primarily Hausa populated region, it is bordered to the south by Katsina State, Nigeria.
-The 2007 estimated population of Aguié Department was 270,000.
+The 2012 population of Aguié Commune was 152,788.
 The Maradi Region is one of the most densely populated areas of Niger, home to 20 per cent of the country's population, mostly small farmers in rural settlements.

 Transport

 Aguié lies on the main east-west highway between Maradi and Zinder.
 It is also 30 mi north of the city of Katsina, Nigeria, in an area of much cross-border trade and population movement.